Am I a Pharisee like those Jewish scholars in the Gospels?

 And to walk humbly with your God?

-Unfortunately, they were not humble, they did not show mercy and while they may have been better than some, their desire for position, power, and honor meant they did not always behave toward their fellow Jews, much less the Gentiles, in a just fashion.
+Unfortunately, they were not humble, nor did they show mercy to others.
+They may have been better than some.
+But in their desire for position, power, and honor meant they did not behave toward others in a just fashion.

 I try very hard not to be like the Pharisees in this department.